 ITEM 15.
-EXHIBITS AND FINANCIAL STATEMENT SCHEDULES
+EXHIBITS, FINANCIAL STATEMENT SCHEDULES

-(a)(1) The following Consolidated Financial Statements, Notes Thereto and Independent Auditors' Report of Allstate Life Insurance Company are included in Item 8.
+(a)(1) The following consolidated financial statements and notes thereto of Allstate Life Insurance Company are included in Item 8.

-Consolidated Statements of Operations and Comprehensive Income Consolidated Statements of Financial Position Consolidated Statements of Shareholder's Equity Consolidated Statements of Cash Flows Notes to Consolidated Financial Statements Report of Independent Registered Public Accounting Firm

-(a)(2) The following additional financial statement schedules are furnished herewith pursuant to the requirements of Form 10-K.
+Consolidated Statements of Operations and Comprehensive Income Consolidated Statements of Financial Position Consolidated Statements of Shareholder's Equity Consolidated Statements of Cash Flows Notes to Consolidated Financial Statements Report of Independent Registered Public Accounting Firm (a)(2) The following additional financial statement schedules are furnished herewith pursuant to the requirements of Form 10-K.